 Choose a suitable digital photograph from your pictures

-collection and then cropped it in the PAINT program.
+collection and then cropped it with the PAINT program.
 Cropping is done to select

 certain part of a picture that you want for your work.
 After cropping, save the